OpenBB-finance/OpenBB/openbb_terminal/API_README.md

-These functionalities have an extensive list of parameters and thus the optimization process is also highly dependent on these calculations.
-E.g. see the following documentation.
+These functionalities have an extensive list of parameters and thus the optimization process is highly dependent on the chosen parameters.
+For instance, you can refer to the documentation below.
 <img width="747" alt="Screenshot 2022-10-04 at 00 35 00" src="https://user-images.githubusercontent.com/40023817/193704210-b75ddee3-1da3-432b-90f8-6966e85bb345.png">

-This allows us to alter certain assumption which also alters the outcome, for example.
+This allows us to alter certain assumption which also modify the asset allocation.

 ```
 weights_hrp_2, data_returns_hrp_2 = openbb.portfolio.po.hrp(